 Choose a place you would prefer to have your dog take care of its natural necessities and make it your walking area when you take your pet out.
 The dog will notice the pattern once again, and this will be the place it would instinctively choose.
 Make sure you’re close to a trash bin, so you don’t have to carry your dog’s remains too long with you.

 Every pet has a favorite snack, and it’s often hilarious to watch how far a puppy would go to get a treat.
 After a job well done, reward your best friend with a snack and show your appreciation for good behavior.
 Most dogs learn after a few iterations, so it won’t take long until your dogie develops a habit of being good.
-College essay papers say this goes for any other positive behavior we wish to motivate within our pet.
+Essay writers service says this goes for any other positive behavior we wish to motivate within our pet.

 Introduce voice command

 According to an article published by the Humane Society of the United States, dogs can learn to understand verbal commands.
 This means that every time the dog pees on the correct spot, the human should say a verbal command like “Go Pee.”
 In time, the dog will relate that verbal command to the place and the activity.
 Moreover, whenever a dog would hear the verbal command, it would immediately execute it.